Enhanced Zoom Security Options

-- Zoom default settings make it as easy as possible to start or join a meeting or class.
+Zoom default settings make it as easy as possible to start or join a meeting or class.
 That’s great for usability but may be problematic if you are running a confidential meeting.
-We want you to know how to run a well controlled meeting and avoid getting "Zoom bombed."
+We want you to know how to run a well controlled meeting, avoid getting "Zoom bombed," and understand your privacy settings.

 Accessing your Zoom Settings